glencarl/cv/docs/source/how-to-job-hunt.rst

 Develop Core Soft and Hard Skills
 ---------------------------------

-- Focus on communication, attention to detail, adaptability, teamwork, and tech proficiency—these are highly valued by employers in 2025[1][5].
+- Focus on communication, attention to detail, adaptability, teamwork, and tech proficiency—these are highly valued by employers in 2025 [JH1]_ [JH5]_ .
-- Practice articulating your strengths and experiences both in writing and verbally, as these skills are essential for resumes, cover letters, and interviews[1][5].
+- Practice articulating your strengths and experiences both in writing and verbally, as these skills are essential for resumes, cover letters, and interviews[JH1]_ [JH5]_ .

 Tailor Your Application Materials
 ---------------------------------

-- Customize your resume and cover letter for each job, emphasizing relevant skills and experiences that match the job description[1][5].
+- Customize your resume and cover letter for each job, emphasizing relevant skills and experiences that match the job description [JH1]_ [JH5]_ .
-- Use storytelling in your cover letter to demonstrate your abilities with concrete examples[5].
+- Use storytelling in your cover letter to demonstrate your abilities with concrete examples [JH5]_ .

 Build and Polish Your Online Presence
 -------------------------------------

-- Maintain an updated LinkedIn profile and consider sharing your expertise or projects on professional platforms[6].
+- Maintain an updated LinkedIn profile and consider sharing your expertise or projects on professional platforms [JH6]_ .
-- Engage with industry networks online to increase visibility and access to opportunities[7].
+- Engage with industry networks online to increase visibility and access to opportunities [JH7]_ .

 Practice Interviewing
 ---------------------

-- Prepare for interviews by rehearsing answers to common questions and practicing how to showcase your skills through real-life examples[5].
+- Prepare for interviews by rehearsing answers to common questions and practicing how to showcase your skills through real-life examples [JH5]_ .
 - Seek feedback from peers or mentors to improve your delivery and confidence.

 Stay Organized and Persistent
 -----------------------------

-- Set clear job search goals, track your applications, and follow up with employers[8].
+- Set clear job search goals, track your applications, and follow up with employers [JH8]_ .
-- Check for new job listings regularly and apply promptly, especially to roles with fewer applicants[4].
+- Check for new job listings regularly and apply promptly, especially to roles with fewer applicants [JH4]_ .

 Broaden Your Search and Upskill
 -------------------------------

-- Consider expanding your job search to include local and remote roles, especially within your current industry for better success rates[4][7].
+- Consider expanding your job search to include local and remote roles, especially within your current industry for better success rates [JH4]_ [JH7]_ .
-- Invest in learning high-demand skills like coding or digital marketing through online courses or certifications, and highlight these on your resume and social profiles[6].
+- Invest in learning high-demand skills like coding or digital marketing through online courses or certifications, and highlight these on your resume and social profiles [JH6]_ .

 Leverage Professional Networks
 ------------------------------

-- Network with professionals in your field, attend industry events (virtual or in-person), and seek informational interviews to learn about unadvertised opportunities[7].
+- Network with professionals in your field, attend industry events (virtual or in-person), and seek informational interviews to learn about unadvertised opportunities [JH7]_ .

 ---